 - Specific to early dismissal students: If in the building after seventh period, students must be under the direct supervision of a staff member.

 Naperville Central is a closed campus.
-However, the School Board has approved seniors to be off campus during their lunch period.
+However, the School Board has approved juniors and seniors to be off campus during their lunch period.
 Seniors will be required to turn in a parent permission form to their dean.
-Seniors must use their school ID for check-in, check-out procedures.
+Seniors and Juniors will be required to turn in a parent permission form to their dean.
+Seniors and Juniors must use their school ID for check-in, check-out procedures.
 Failure to do so may result in loss of off-campus lunch privilege.
-This is a senior only privilege.
-All other freshman, sophomore and junior students are to remain on campus during their lunch period.
+This is a junior and senior only privilege.
+All other freshman and sophomore students are to remain on campus during their lunch period.
 Any student who leaves the building unauthorized will receive disciplinary consequences.Students may bring lunch from home or purchase it from the food service concession.
 Students may purchase lunch using the Lunch/ID Debit Card System or cash.
 Student reduced/free lunches are available for those who qualify.
 Forms are available in the Assistant Principal’s Office.
 Students are prohibited from having food delivered to the school for their lunch.
 Food and beverages from outside (i.e. fast-food type) vendors are not allowed to be brought into or consumed within the building during the school day (except by special arrangement through the Deans’ Office).Students who misbehave during their lunch period may be assigned to a restricted lunch arrangement.

 State and Federal reulations prohibit smoking on school district property.
 Smoking, possession, or use of confentional or electronic tobacco products is prohibited on school grounds, within visible sight of the school property, or on property adjacent to the school boundaries.
 Violations are subject to school disciplinary action and police enforcement.